inverno-io/inverno-mods/inverno-web-server/README.md

 A custom exception was raised
 ```

-> Since Web configurers are all defined as interfaces, you can easily centralize configuration by implementing one or more configurers.
-For instance, previous configurers could have been defined in one single bean implementing `WebRouterConfigurer<ExchangeContext>` and `ErrorWebRouterConfigurer<ExchangeContext>`.
+> Since all configurers are defined as interfaces, you can easily centralize configuration by implementing one or more configurers.
+For instance, previous configurers could have been defined in one single bean implementing `WebRouter.Configurer<ExchangeContext>` and `ErrorWebRouter.Configurer<ExchangeContext>`.
+You might also consider defining a `WebServer.Configurer` which allows to configure the whole Web server.

-> Note that it is still possible to use a custom `WebServerControllerConfigurer` bean instead of the one generated by the Inverno Web compiler plugin.
-This basically requires to explicitly wire the custom bean into the *web-server* module using a `@Wire` annotation (otherwise compilation will fail indicating a dependency injection conflict as two beans can then be wired to the Web server controller configurer socket).
-This can be justified when there are specific needs regarding the exchange context.
-It is however recommended to use the generated configurer which greatly simplifies configuration.

-When defining Web configurer beans, it is important to make them private inside the module in order to avoid side effects when composing the module as they may interfere with the generated server controller configurer, which already aggregates module's Web configurer beans, resulting in routes being configured twice.
+When defining Web configurer beans, it is important to make them private inside the module in order to avoid side effects when composing the module as they may interfere with the generated Web server bean, which already aggregates module's Web configurer beans, resulting in routes being configured twice.
 Compilation warnings shall be raised when a Web configurer is defined as a public bean.

-Web configurers are applied by the generated Web server controller configurer in the following order starting by `WebInterceptorsConfigurer` beans, then `WebRouterConfigurer` beans and finally `WebRoutesConfigurer` beans.
-This basically means that the interceptors defined in `WebInterceptorsConfigurer` beans in the module will be applied to all routes defined in the module including throse provided in component modules.
-Although it is possible to define multiple `WebInterceptorsConfigurer` beans, it is recommended to have only one because the order in which they are injected in the Web server controller configurer is not guaranteed which might be problematic under certain circumstances.
+Web configurers are applied by the generated Web server bean in the following order starting by `WebRouteInterceptor.Configurer` and `ErrorWebRouteInterceptor.Configurer` beans, then `WebServer.Configurer` beans and finally `WebRouter.Configurer` and `ErrorWebRouter.Configurer` beans.
+This basically means that the interceptors defined in `WebRouteInterceptor.Configurer` beans in the module will be applied to all routes defined in the module including those provided in component modules.
+Although it is possible to define multiple `WebRouteInterceptor.Configurer` beans, it is recommended to have only one because the order in which they are injected in the generated Web server bean is not guaranteed which might be problematic under certain circumstances.

 #### Exchange context

 The exchange context is global to all routes and interceptors, and basically specific to any application as it directly depends on what is expected by the routes and interceptors.
 Considering a complex application, this can quickly become very tricky.
 A safe approach would be to define a single global context type for the whole application and use it in all routes and interceptors definitions.
-Unfortunately we might have to include routes provided by third party modules that can't possibly use that context type.
-Besides, we might not want to expose the whole context to every routes and interceptors.
-The exchange context is unique and therefore necessarily global but ideally it should be possible to define different context types corresponding to the routes being defined.
+Unfortunately we might have to include routes provided by third party modules that can't possibly use a specific context type.
+Besides, we might not want to expose the whole context to every interceptor and every route.
+The exchange context is unique and therefore necessarily global, but ideally it should be possible to define different context types corresponding to the routes being defined.
 For instance, a secured route might require some kind of security context unlike a public route.

-The exchange context is provided by the Web server controller which basically delegates to the `createContext()` method of the Web server controller configurer.
-Since it is generated by the Inverno Web compiler plugin, the plugin must also generate the global context based on the routes and interceptors definitions aggregated in the generated `WebServerControllerConfigurer` bean.
+The Inverno Web compiler plugin generates this global context based on the interceptor and route configurers aggregated into the generated `WebServer` bean.

-> The fact that the *web-server* module only accepts one Web server controller configurer guarantees that there will be only one context provider.
+> The fact that the root `WebServer` can only be initialized once with a single `ExchangeContext` factory guarantees that there will be only one context provider and therefore one global context type.

-Let's consider the case of an application which defines routes and interceptors that can use different exchange context depending on their functional area.
+Let's consider the case of an application which defines interceptors and routes that can use different exchange context depending on their functional area.
 For instance, we can imagine an application exposing front office and back office services using `FrontOfficeContext` and `BackOfficeContext` respectively.

 Front office routes are then defined to handle exchanges exposing the `FrontOfficeContext` and back office routes, that may be specified in a completely different module, are defined to handle exchanges exposing the `BackOfficeContext`.